sean-nl/developer-rhino3d-com/_guide_topics/rhinopython/python-datatypes.md

 print "The item %i is repeated %i times"% (element,count)
 ```

-For more information on the string formatter in Python see the article: [PyFormat Website](https://pyformat.info/)
+For more information on the string formatter in Python see the article: [PyFormat Website](https://pyformat.info/) and the [Python.org String Operations](https://docs.python.org/2/library/string.html).

 For a more detailed look at string variables in Python, see the [Tutorialspoint Python Tutorial on stings.](https://www.tutorialspoint.com/python/python_strings.htm) Note: this article does use the older formatting syntax, but has a lot useful information.